polterguy/lizzie/README.md

 You don't need music in your life, sugar in your tea, or poetry in your code.
 However, all of these things slightly improve the quality of your life.
-Poetry is a collection of small libraries, that somehow makes your code more poetic, more dynamic, and poetic.
+Poetry is a collection of small libraries, that somehow makes your code more poetic and more dynamic.
 Poetry makes your CLR code dance.

 The project's long term goals is to provide a DSL engine to create and consume your own Domain Specific Languages, without any compilation, and/or